 Of course, that doesn’t mean you should eat everything in sight.
 You should plan your macro nutrition according to your goals to decide how much carbs, proteins or fats to consume.
 Opt for food that is high in fibre and nutrients.

 If you eat a lot but wish to lose weight, you could choose less dense food (e.g. 200g of kangkong that’s approx. 50 calories) over denser food (e.g. 200g of rice that’s approx. 260 calories).
 Vice versa, if you want to gain weight but don’t have appetite, eat denser food.

 Generally, guys should eat a protein amount of 0.8-1.2g per lbs of bodyweight.
 For girls, you should consume around 0.7-1g per lbs of bodyweight if you workout.
 If you don’t workout, you can eat less protein.

 Rice and other form of healthy carbs (pasta, potato, couscous, quinoa), if eaten in moderation, are good sources to fuel your body for exercises.

-The catabolism of carbs will produce ATP which gives intracellular energy for workout.
-It will also refuel your body with glycogen after a tough workout.
+The catabolism of carbs will produce ATP which gives intracellular energy for workouts.
+It will also refuel your body with glycogen after exercising.

 Just because you eat meat/protein doesn’t mean you’ll gain muscles